elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 There are a couple of useful libraries for that purpose.
 VirtualWire, ManchesterTX, RadioHead.
 I chose VirtualWire, since it has a small footprint and is well documented.
 As a nice feature, it handles transimtting via interrupt service routines in the "background" (If we can talk about "background" on a 8 Mhz single core microcontroller ;-) ).

+### Receiver

+The receiver doesn't need to be very power efficient.
+It can be powered through 5V or through PoE.
+It is connected to the backend via ethernet and is more or less a simple bridge from wireless receiver to MQTT.
+It just forwards received messages to a given topic.

+Additionally, it has a RGB-LED to show its current state:
+* Red: Not connected to network
+* Yellow: Connected to network, bootstrapping
+* Green: Conncted to MQTT-Broker
+* Blue: Receiving wireless message
+* Flashing pink: Transmitter battery low

 ## Touch
 There was a prior prototype of the magazine that worked with a capacitive touch sensor.
 The problem was that it couldn't distinguish between the paper of the magazine when it is opened /closed and the finger and sent many gost touches.